 In November 2017, the decision to move into wholesale required that the stories be written and shared.
 This isn’t easy when you are an artist who likes the surprise and gift of the moment.
 Pencil and paper in hand the transition from artist to business owner began.
 These are the stories that resulted.

 “Bow Tie Required” – The minute this pink developed on the test sample of yarn, I knew I wanted to pair it with deep charcoal.
 I had images of tuxes paired with a pink bow tie to match the soft pink formal gown standing next to it.
-Classic and tasteful!
-No matter what is created with this colour way, classic is sure to be a part of the description.
-I LOVE this pairing and can’t wait to see what it becomes.
+The Deconstructed colour group includes a “Bow Tie Required” skein featuring the blush of pink of the skein “Prom Dress” with the charcoal speckle of “Dashing Dude.”
+Whether you choose to compliment the gradient fingering blank or build your own version with this colour way, classic is sure to be a part of the description of the final project.

 “Northern Lights” – I am grateful to have experienced the beauty and magic of the Aurora Borealis from my home in Alberta. or even more spectacularly from the window of the plane that brought me to Nova Scotia to live.
 The site is magical as the colours transition that dance in the sky.
 This colour way is touched by that same magic as the colours blend but remain pure from purples to greens, aquas, blues and gold.
 This colour way could dance seductively across a shawl or play beautifully in a pair of mitts against the stark contrast of the snow.
 Northern Lights speak to my Canadian heritage and all that I am grateful to have in this amazing country.